ZusMexSideCorebiz/vtex-courses/courses/styles-course/steps/03_custom-template/en.md

      }
    }
    ```
+8. Unlink code with `vtex unlink`, then run `vtex link` for update all files.

-8. Once the code is linked, access `{workspace}--appliancetheme.myvtex.com/about-us` to see your new landing page.
+9. Once the code is linked, access `{workspace}--appliancetheme.myvtex.com/about-us` to see your new landing page.